SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mongodb-opentelemetry.md

 - **`username (optional)`**.
 If authentication is required, the user can with clusterMonitor permissions can be provided here.
 - **`password (optional)`**.
 If authentication is required, the password can be provided here.

-User needs to provide the path to the mongo db log file configured as part of above steps.
-Typically the logs are located at the location: `/var/log/mongodb/mongodb.log`.

 You can add any custom fields which you want to tag along with the data ingested in Sumo.
 Click on the **Download YAML File** button to get the yaml file.

 Click on the **Download YAML File** button to get the yaml file.